 By following these guidelines, you can develop well-structured and accurate process models that effectively represent the organisation's processes and data flow.
 These models serve as valuable tools for process improvement, communication, and decision-making.

-Begin creating process model diagrams based on the chosen methodology following these steps:
+Begin creating process model diagrams based on the chosen methodology using these four steps:

 Label and annotate